 Property Description Display name Name for displaying the service principal.
 Alternative names Alternative names for the service principal.
 This is used to call service principals by subscription, to identify resource groups and full resource IDs for managing identities.
 Web page Home page of the Azure Active Directory application.
 Enabled Specifies whether the service principal is enabled.
 Application display name.
 Display name of the associated Azure Active Directory application.
 App role assignment required Specifies whether users or other service principals must be assigned an app role for this service principal before they can login or obtain application tokens.
 Logo URL Link to the application's logo.
 Marketing URL Link to the application's marketing page.
 Privacy statement URL Link to the application's privacy statement.
 Service URL Link to the application's support page.

-Terms of service URL Link to the application's terms of service.
+Property Description Terms of service URL Link to the application's terms of service.
 Login URL URL that the identity provider uses to reroute the user to Azure Active Directory for authentication.

-Property Description Logout URL URL that the Microsoft authorization service uses to log out a user using OPENID Connect front channel, OpenID Connect back-channel, or SAML logout protocols.
+Logout URL URL that the Microsoft authorization service uses to log out a user using OPENID Connect front channel, OpenID Connect back-channel, or SAML logout protocols.
 Notification mail addresses List of email addresses that Azure Active Directory sends a notification to if the active certificate is nearing the expiration date.
-Preferred single sign- on mode Single sign-on mode configured for this Azure Active Directory application.
+Preferred single sign-on mode Single sign-on mode configured for this Azure Active Directory application.
 Reply URLs URLs that user tokens are sent to for logging in with the associated application, or the redirect URIs that OAuth 2.0 authorization codes and access tokens are sent to for the associated application.
 Service principal names Contains the list of URIs that identify the associated Azure Active Directory application within its Azure Active Directory tenant, or within a verified custom domain, if the Azure Active Directory application is an Azure Active Directory multi-tenant.
-Service principal type Specifies whether the service principal represents an application or a managed identity.
-This is set by Azure Active Directory internally.
-Permitted values are: Application: The service principal represents an application.
-ManagedIdentity: The service principal represents a managed identity Encryption key ID ID of the public key for logging in using certificates.
+Service principal type Type of service principal, for example, an application or a managed identity.
+The type is set internally by Azure Active Directory.
+Encryption key ID ID of the public key for logging in using certificates.
 Home realm discovery policy Name of the home realm discovery policy.
 Delete date Time at which the service principal was deleted.
 Tags User-defined string to use for categorizing and identifying the application.

-• Azure Active Directory policies for home realm discovery on page 168
+• Azure Active Directory policies for home realm discovery on page 177